 The woman who died was 93 years old; therefore, it is unclear to what extent her injuries from the accident contributed to her death.
 This situation brings to light a legal doctrine known as "eggshell skull".
 Basically, this means that the person who is wrong in the accident is responsible for all injuries caused by the accident, even if the person injured was in a fragile physical condition.
 We don't know all the facts of this accident, but the legal theory of "eggshell skull" will probably apply.
 In other words, the at-fault driver could be responsible for the death of this 93-year-old woman, even though she may have already been in a fragile physical condition before the accident.
 The fact of the matter is that she probably would not have died that day if it weren't for the driver who caused the collision.

 On July 4, 2016, a woman died after she was struck by a motor vehicle while attempting to cross Farrington Highway in Waianae, Hawaii.
 Police reports indicate that the woman was not in a marked crosswalk.

 Just because someone is not in a marked crosswalk does not mean that they can be struck and/or killed by a driver of a car.
-A recent case by the Hawaii Supreme Court addresses this situation in: Samson v.
+A recent case by the Hawaii Supreme Court addresses this situation in Samson v.
 Nahulu.
 The Court ruled that drivers owe a duty to exercise due care even if they have the right of way and even if the pedestrian is not following traffic laws.
 In other words, we need to be decent human beings.
 Just because a driver is following traffic laws does not mean that they should not do everything they can to avoid injuring someone who is not obeying the law.
-I refer to this court decision as the "be a decent human being" decision.
-There is very little possibility that a pedestrian will cause injury to the driver; however, because the driver of a 5,000 pound chunk of metal has a great chance of causing serious injury, or even death, drivers should take their responsibility to not injure pedestrians very seriously.
+I refer to this court decision as to the "be a decent human being" decision.
+There is very little possibility that a pedestrian will cause injury to the driver; however, because the driver of a 5,000-pound chunk of metal has a great chance of causing serious injury, or even death, drivers should take their responsibility to not injure pedestrians very seriously.